wallarm/product-documentation/docs/latest/about-wallarm-waf/deployment-best-practices.md

 [Wallarm's official Terraform provider](https://registry.terraform.io/providers/wallarm/wallarm/latest) allows you to manage your Wallarm Cloud configuration (users, applications, rules, integrations, etc) using the modern Infrastructure as Code (IaC) approach.

-## Have a plan to promptly update to newly released WAF node versions
+## Have a plan to promptly update to newly released Wallarm node versions

-Wallarm is constantly working to improve the WAF node software, with new releases available about once a quarter.
+Wallarm is constantly working to improve the filtering node software, with new releases available about once a quarter.
 Please read [this document](../updating-migrating/general-recommendations.md) for information about the recommended approach to perform the upgrades, with associated risks and relevant upgrade procedures.

 ## Learn known caveats

-* All WAF nodes connected to the same Wallarm account will receive the same set of WAF rules.
+* All Wallarm nodes connected to the same Wallarm account will receive the same set of traffic filtering rules.
 You still can apply different rules for different applications by using proper application instance IDs or unique HTTP request parameters like headers, query string parameters, etc.
-* If the WAF has the trigger configured to automatically block an IP address ([trigger example](../user-guides/triggers/trigger-examples.md#blacklist-ip-if-4-or-more-attack-vectors-are-detected-in-1-hour)), the system will block the IP for all application instances in a Wallarm account.
+* If you have the trigger configured to automatically block an IP address ([trigger example](../user-guides/triggers/trigger-examples.md#blacklist-ip-if-4-or-more-attack-vectors-are-detected-in-1-hour)), the system will block the IP for all application instances in a Wallarm account.
 Similarly for other methods of changing any of the IP lists.

 ## Follow the best practices for the Active threat verification feature